MOTELX - Lisbon International Horror Film Festival: History

-In 2011, MOTELX became the only Portuguese festival that is a member of the Méliès International Festivals Federation.
+In 2011, MOTELX became the only Portuguese festival to be an active member of the Méliès International Festivals Federation.
 Since 2015, it has also been a member of Europe For Festivals, Festivals For Europe (EFFE).

-In 2017, it received accreditation from the International Federation of Film Producers' Associations (FIAPF), being one of the few genre film festivals in the world to be part of an international network that includes renowned festivals such as Berlin, Cannes and Venice.
+In 2017, it received accreditation from the International Federation of Film Producers' Associations (FIAPF), being one of the few genre film festivals to be part of it.

 Taking on the motto "In September, terror invades Lisbon", MOTELX has been hosting the best international horror films and promoting emerging Portuguese horror cinema worldwide since 2007.
 Major names in the genre such as George A. Romero, Stuart Gordon, John Landis, Dario Argento, Tobe Hooper, Hideo Nakata, Eli Roth, Brian Yuzna, Alejandro Jodorowsky, Roger Corman and Ari Aster have joined the almost 20,000 people who visit the iconic Cinema São Jorge every year.
 The Festival's programme includes feature and short films, retrospectives, children's films and documentaries, as well as activities such as parties, workshops, masterclasses, concerts and much more.

 The festival focuses on showing recent and classic films of various styles and subgenres over six days, and invites national and international guests to attend.
-It also highlights national productions through the MOTELX Award - Best Portuguese Horror Short Film.
-In 2016, in its 10th edition, the festival introduced a new competitive section, the Méliès d'argent Award - Best European Horror Feature Film, and now also awards horror films in full-length.
+It also highlights national productions through the MOTELX Award for Best Portuguese Horror Short Film.
+In 2016, in its 10th edition, the festival introduced a new competitive section, the Méliès d'Argent Award for Best European Horror Feature Film, and now also awards horror films in full-length.
 In 2018, the festival introduced the Audience Award for the Room Service Section, the main section of the Festival.

-In its latest edition, in 2024, it attracted around 19,500 attendees over 7 days of the Festival at Cinema São Jorge, complemented by 3 days of Warm-Up with open-air screenings, concerts, and parties.
+In 2024, it attracted around 19,500 attendees over 7 days of the Festival at Cinema São Jorge, complemented by 3 days of Warm-Up with open-air screenings, concerts, and parties.